suyashsingh/suyashsingh.github.io/_posts/2019-12-29-udev-rules.md

 tag: udev, system programming, embedded linux
 ---

-udev is a system of managing the entries in the /dev directory.
-The entries in /dev directories are special they are basically device files.
-So if you have a uart to usb dongle plugged into your computer you will have one entry for it in the /dev directory.
+udev is a system of managing the entries in the `/dev` directory.
+The entries in `/dev` directories are special they are basically device files.
+So if you have a uart to usb dongle plugged into your computer you will have one entry for it in the `/dev` directory.

 ## How is udev going to help?
-Well basically you will have some control over them.
+Well basically you will have some control over these files.
 Basically kernel will create them on the fly when you insert a device.

 What if you want to do some thing when a particular device is plugged in your